Easy Water-Based Serums

 While oil serums are richly moisturising, great for winter skins and typically used at night, water based serums are light, hydrating, ideal for any time of the year, are makeup friendly and can be used at any time of the day or night.
 They're ideal to layer with other products.

-Breaking Down A Water-based Serum
+Breaking Down A Water-Based Serum

 As the name denotes, water is the base ingredient in a water-based serum.
 But we can substitute plain old water for more exciting alternatives that are also water based such as hydrosols or aloe vera liquid.